 As mentioned in point B, no framework is complete without the tools that will be provided to staff in order for them to realize the school’s vision – the individualized planners.
 Each planner takes into account subject area and where individual teachers are in their career learning journey.
 By providing these customized tools, teachers are inspired, and this empowerment has a direct effect on students and their learning.

-e) Objectives: The Flipped Classroom’s objectives will be based on the school’s vision and met by the provided teaching planners.
+The Flipped Classroom’s objectives will be based on the school’s vision and met by the provided teaching planners.

 Like any business framework would, this educational framework serves to create a collaborative environment, as depicted by the inner and outer rings of double arrows.
 Staff will not only be required to flip their individual subject areas, but also work within a team environment where if a connection can be made between language and science, for example, teachers would work together to create both the online materials for home and the in-class learning activities.
 ELL and Learning Support staff are involved as they will be assisting in creating both the differentiated and scaffolded learning materials sent home and the classroom activities.
 As with any good framework, staff are encouraged to both think for themselves and to collaborate on common objectives.

 As illustrated above, a solid educational framework can effectively meet the above-mentioned objectives the same way as any well-designed business framework.
 And the proof that educational frameworks do work and are essential?
 I challenge you to find a successful company that isn’t using some form of framework(s) to achieve their goals and create a strong culture.
 So, the only question left to ask is, if the corporate world is using business frameworks to successfully achieve their goals, what are we in the field of education waiting for?
 The answer to achieving your vision and a cohesive culture at your school is only an educational framework away.
-For more information about frameworks and how they can benefit your school, please see the following articles and contact us:

 What is an Educational Framework?